 2 hours from Toronto, 1.5 hours from Kingston

 Open year-round for day use, Presqu’ile offers 12 km of trails.
 Bring your snowshoes or cross-country skis and enjoy all this unique park has to offer.

 Don’t forget to visit in March to see why Presqu’ile is renowned as one of the premier birding locations in Ontario!

 Explore your favourite park in a whole new season

 Before heading out, visit our Winter Safety page for tips and tricks for staying safe in the snow!

-To help guarantee access for day use, our visitors are now able to plan their trips to Darlington, Sibbald Point, and Presqu’ile ahead of time by obtaining daily vehicle permit in advance of their trip.
+To help guarantee access for day use, our visitors are now able to plan their trips to Darlington, Frontenac, Murphys Point, Sibbald Point, Presqu’ile, and Voyageur ahead of time by obtaining daily vehicle permit in advance of their trip.